Support and Knowledgebase

 Primer isn't just "paint that goes on first."
 It does three jobs the paint + clear coat alone can't:

-Factory paint has all three jobs handled by the e-coat applied at the assembly plant.
-When that e-coat is undisturbed beneath your repair, your touch-up paint bonds to it directly and you don't need new primer.
+Factory paint has all three jobs handled by the factory primer system applied at the assembly plant.
+When that factory primer is undisturbed beneath your repair, your touch-up paint bonds to it directly and you don't need new primer.
 When your repair goes deep enough to expose bare metal or plastic, primer rebuilds that foundation locally.

 The deciding factor is depth.
 Look closely at the chip or scratch with a flashlight (your phone light is fine):

-No bare metal or plastic visible — the factory e-coat is intact under your damage.
+• No bare metal or plastic visible — the factory primer is intact under your damage.
 Your touch-up paint goes directly over the existing primer; you don't need to add new primer.

 This is the primer question most repairs come down to.
 The full answer, with photos and depth examples, is in When Should I Apply Primer?.